 Phone Car Charger: I feel like almost everyone has a car charger for their smartphone at this point, but if not, you don’t know what you’re missing!
 I love knowing that my GPS or music will never stop working, and I especially love having a fully charged phone when I get to my destination.
 This also comes in handy as the passenger, because you can stalk Instagram or read blogs to your hearts content 😊

 Trash Bag: This is a huge must-have for me!
-Mostly because I snack a lot… but well get to that later.
+Mostly because I snack a lot… but we’ll get to that later.
 My car always seems to get messy while on a road-trip, but if I can contain some of it to a bag that I can toss at any rest stop, I’m much less stressed.
 Also, having a trash bag is a good security measure, just in case you feel a wee bit car sick.
 Fingers crossed though, cause it’s not pleasant.
-Make sure the bag doesn’t have holes just to be sure
+Make sure the bag doesn’t have holes just to be sure!

 Water Bottle: I always travel with a reusable water bottle, but in general, it’s basically attached to my hip.
 I somehow still have a water bottle that I bought sophomore year of college.
 Let me do some math for you and tell you that this water bottle has lasted 8 years!
 It’s a Nalgene water bottle and it’s amazing.
 I am going to be unreasonably depressed if I ever lose it.
 If you don’t have one, I suggest you purchase one or gift one this holiday season.
 Because nothing says “Merry Christmas” like staying hydrated!
-Check it out below:
+Check it out here!

 How I Stay Comfortable